-For many small business owners as well as veteran-owned business owners, the loan application process can be tedious and overwhelming.
-It’s hard to know where to start and how exactly to present yourself to a potential lender.
-That’s why we’ve compiled this checklist for you to reference as you pull together your business loan application for a term loan, line of credit or if you’re mobilizing for contract financing from a factoring company.
+For many small business owners, both veteran-owned and mainstreet, the loan application process can be tedious, confusing, and overwhelming.
+It’s hard to know where to start, what you need, and how exactly to present yourself to a potential lender.
+That’s why we’ve compiled this checklist for you to reference as you pull together your business loan application - while every lending situation will be different, it helps to know what you can expect!

 What to Know Before You Go

-Loan request approvals depend on how well you present yourself, your business and your financial needs to your business lender.
-The best way to do that is to know beforehand the answers to the most common questions lenders may ask:
+Loan request approvals largely depend on how well you present yourself, your business and your financial needs to your business lender.
+To help you prepare, here are some common questions that you may be asked (and the kind of answer your lender will be expecting):

 1. Know why you’re applying for the business loan